mikkelofficial7/react-native-valorant-api/README.md

  Node v18.16.1
 ```

-note:
+Note:
-do not forget to insert (if using mac):
+Do not forget to insert this while setup Android SDK for RN (if using mac):
 ```javascript
 nano ~/.bash_profile
 or